moritzploss/tribology/README.md

     https://github.com/moritzploss/tribology

+You can also install the package through pip.
+Currently, the package is only available for test purposes:

+    pip install --index-url https://test.pypi.org/simple/ tribology

-The package was initially developed by Moritz Ploss at KTH Royal Institute of Technology, Stockholm, Sweden.
+The package is developed by Moritz Ploss at KTH Royal Institute of Technology, Stockholm, Sweden.
 For questions and comments, please contact Moritz at: